|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The maximum possible rate of glacier mass loss can be quantified via the available net heat flux incident on open water and the heat of fusion of water.
 This glacier mass loss will have immense practical consequences in terms of a future rapid increase in sea level as the glaciers on Greenland and Antarctica shrink.
 Up until now these major land borne glaciers have maintained their size due to the presence of a surrounding ring of floating ice that has prevented the high pressure fluid under these glaciers from escaping.

 Sedimentary evidence shows that within the last 100,000 years on several occasions the sea level was about 3 m higher than its present level.
-Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their combustionof fossil fuels.
+Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their use of fossil fuels.

 THE PHYSICS ISSUE:

 Most climate models focus on the increase in Earth surface temperature attributable to an increase in atmospheric greenhouse gas concentration.
 However, in order to reach a simple solution these models usually incorrectly assume that the average received radiation from the sun exactly equals the average infrared radiation transmitted by the Earth.
-This simplistic assumption conceals the far more dangerous problem of net energy absorption and accumulation by the oceans that occurs because in reality the increase in atmospheric greenhouse gas concentration causes the average infrared radiation flux emitted from the Earth to fall below the average received solar radiation flux from the sun.
+This simplistic assumption conceals the far more dangerous problem of net energy absorption by the oceans that occurs because in reality the increase in atmospheric greenhouse gas concentration causes the average infrared radiation flux emitted from the Earth to fall below the average solar radiation flux absorbed from the sun.
 The consequent net energy absorption and heat accumulation melts polar ice, melts mountain glaciers, melts sea floor cathrate, dries out marginal agricultural land and increases ocean temperature.

 An increase in ocean temperature also causes part of the dissolved Ca(HCO3)2 to convert to insoluble CaCO3.
 This conversion releases more CO2 to the atmosphere and explains the high sustained atmospheric CO2 concentration that occurred during the PETM period 56 million years ago.